 It’s no secret that working at a consulting firm can be challenging, no matter the specialty.
 The firm is being hired to solve some major problems that their client’s business is facing.
-Oftentimes, solving these problems requires an astronomical amount of people hours spent analyzing information, finding applicable benchmarks, and working to ensure that whatever the firm recommends, it’s the best possible approach.
+Oftentimes, solving these problems requires an astronomical amount of people hours spent analyzing information, finding applicable benchmarks, and working to ensure that whatever the firm recommends is the best possible approach.

 The smart folks that join these firms do so because they love problem solving.
-Each new client brings an interesting new challenge that is just different enough from the past work to make it exciting.
+Each new client brings an interesting challenge that is just different enough from the past work to make it exciting.
 However, all too often, these consultants are spending hours upon hours doing work that can be made easier with software.
 Instead of using their experience and expertise, they end up spending a large portion of their time going through manual processes, which may ultimately lead to burnout due to a general lack of fulfillment in their day-to-day work.
-Investing in internal efficiency software can be a generous act for your employees on the ground, as it’s ultimately helping create less friction, allowing them to do their job more effectively.
+Investing in internal efficiency software can be a generous act for your employees on the ground, as it’s ultimately reducing friction and allowing them to do their job more effectively.

 In addition to that, having a good reputation isn’t always enough in this day and age when pitching new clients.
 Clients are wanting more.
-They know they have many options and they want to understand what makes one firm different from the other.
-Of course, sometimes this can be like comparing apples to oranges, but when a potential client is trying to make an apples to apples comparison, having software assets that allow you to serve your clients more effectively, may just be the edge you need to beat the competition.
+They know they have many options, and they want to understand what makes one firm different from the other.
+Sometimes this can be like comparing apples to oranges, but when a potential client is trying to make an apples to apples comparison, having software assets that allow you to serve your clients more effectively may be the edge you need to beat the competition.

 This does the trick for a long time, but the context of how all these tools and tricks work together is often locked away in their brilliant minds.
 What happens when that person leaves?
 The next person needs to scramble to figure out how the last person was doing the work or--even worse-- they miss something critical and it misinforms a key strategy.